What are the 61 Rules of AA?

 The (Alcoholics Anonymous) Resentment Prayer

 Battling alcoholism means confronting your fair share of negative emotions.
 A common one is resentment–resentment towards loved ones who “let” you drink, resentment towards work or a person for stressing you out, and resentment towards yourself for letting things get out of hand.
-It’s such a pervasive issue that the Big Book of AA talks calls it the “number one offender” for destroying alcoholics.
+It’s such a pervasive issue that the Big Book of AA calls it the “number one offender” for destroying alcoholics.
 If you struggle with placing blame on others, join us in breaking down the meaning of the Resentment Prayer and how to apply it to your own life.

 What Is Resentment, and Why Does It Matter?

 Resentment is defined as “a feeling of indignant displeasure or persistent ill will at something regarded as a wrong, insult, or injury.”
-In short, feeling that you were wronged and treated unfairly and being unable to let it go or forgive.
-It’s a poisonous feeling that can make us feel self-righteous at the moment but irreparably harm our relationships with others and ourselves.
+In short, feeling that you were wronged and treated unfairly, and being unable to let it go or forgive.
+It’s a poisonous feeling that can make us feel self-righteous at the moment, but irreparably harm our relationships with others and ourselves.

 Not only are such feelings harmful to our mental health, but they are tremendously unproductive.
 It is similar to holding a grudge, but it only hurts you in the long run–the person you are upset with is usually oblivious to how you feel.
 Continuing to blame others for your own actions or shortcomings can signal that you’re not in the right mindset to move on to the other steps of AA and gain their full benefit.